vatpac-technology/sops/docs/enroute/Melbourne Centre/BIK.md

 !!! note
     These coordination requirements apply to aircraft entering the CB TCU, even if the airspace is owned by ELW/BLA

-The Standard Assignable level from CB TCU to GUN is `F240`, and tracking via AVBEG, AKMIR, or CULIN.
+The Standard Assignable level from CB TCU to GUN is the lower of `F240` or the `RFL`, and tracking via AVBEG, AKMIR, or CULIN.

 ### BIK (All) / ENR